MultiSafepay/docs/content/point-of-sale/pos-troubleshooting.md

 >

 ***
-## ROM version

-An outdated version of the firmware can cause miscellaneous issues.
-Always ensure to run your device on the latest available version.

-You can update this on your terminal via:

-1. **Reboot** via the button on right of the device
-2. Settings (terminal) > About device > (select model)

-You can view your current version, and **check update**.

-***
 ## Set device to developer mode

 Note: once a device is converted to developer mode, it cannot be reverted.
-This means it will not
+This means it will no longer be PCI compliant.
-be PCI compliant anymore.

 1. Request TUSN code from Sumni.
 2. Navigate to Settings > System > About
-3. Scroll down to the \_TUSN \_button
+3. Scroll down to the **TUSN** button
 4. Press the TUSN button 8 times (alternative: SV button)
 5. Enter the code received from Sunmi.
    The 4-digit code is valid for 24 hours.